kcmagicpixel/kcmagicpixel.github.io/content/about.md

 title: About
 ---

 The KCFGC Resources directory contains events, organizations, and community-made content created for and organized by fighting game players in the greater Kansas City area.
 This entire website (including its content!) is open source and welcoming contributions on [GitHub](https://github.com/kcfgc/kcfgc.github.io).
 It is operated by [Magic Pixel]({{< ref "/organizations/magic-pixel" >}}) in the interest of promoting all events in the Kansas City FGC scene.
+If you need to contact the website administator, please email [admin@kcfgc.com](mailto:admin@kcfgc.com).